Natural Resources and Armed Conflicts

 Credits: 4 ECTS

-Term paper: The students will be asked to write a paper of 3,000 words (including bibliography).
-This final paper will be a continuation of the midterm paper (50% of the final grade).
+- Term paper: The students will be asked to write a paper of 3,000 words (plus or minus 10 percent leeway) about a topic of their choice (within the scope of the course).
+The 3,000 words include the bibliography (50 % of the final grade).